anthoor/slides/foss/readme.md

 [Kafka](https://github.com/apache/kafka) (LinkedIn) and [OpenUI5](https://github.com/sap/openui5) (SAP).
 The
 second way is when a person or a group of people come toghether to realise an idea and decide to make it available as open source library.
-For example, [hugo](https://github.com/gohugoio/hugo) and [cobra](https://github.com/spf13/cobra) developed by Steve Francia, [Linux kernel](https://github.com/torvalds/linux) developed by Linux Torvalds, or [ANTLR](https://github.com/antlr/antlr4) by Terence Parr.
+For example, [hugo](https://github.com/gohugoio/hugo) and [cobra](https://github.com/spf13/cobra) developed by Steve Francia, [Linux kernel](https://github.com/torvalds/linux) developed by Linus Torvalds, or [ANTLR](https://github.com/antlr/antlr4) by Terence Parr.

 Irrespective of whether they are started by a small group of individuals or a giant organization, once the source code is made public, everyone contributes to it.
 These contributions are done